Red-Studio-Ragnarok/Alfheim/README.md

 ## What benefit does this have over [Phosphor]/[Hesperus]?

-Alfheim aims to be compatible in all scenarios, and if for any reasons a something is fundamentally incompatible, a warning screen will tell you what is happening instead of crashing with hardly any information.
+Alfheim aims to be compatible in all scenarios, and if for any reasons a something is fundamentally incompatible, a warning will tell you what is happening instead of crashing with hardly any information.

 Alfheim also has a lot of optimizations of all sizes over [Phosphor] it uses slightly less memory overall.